2023 SWAC women's basketball tournament

-The 2023 SWAC Women's Basketball Tournament will be the postseason women's basketball tournament for the 2022–23 season in the Southwestern Athletic Conference (SWAC).
-The tournament will be held from March 8–11, 2023.
-The tournament winner will receive an automatic invitation to the 2023 NCAA Division I Men's Basketball Tournament.
-The tournament will be sponsored by Cricket Wireless.
+The 2023 SWAC Women's Basketball Tournament was the postseason women's basketball tournament for the 2022–23 season in the Southwestern Athletic Conference (SWAC).
+The tournament was held from March 8–11, 2023.
+The tournament winner received an automatic invitation to the 2023 NCAA Division I Men's Basketball Tournament.
+The tournament was sponsored by Cricket Wireless.

 Seeds

-Teams will be seeded by record within the conference, with a tie–breaker system to seed teams with identical conference records.
-Only the top eight teams in the conference will qualify for the tournament.
+Teams were seeded by record within the conference, with a tie–breaker system to seed teams with identical conference records.
+Only the top eight teams in the conference will qualified for the tournament.